JustinGrote/justingrote.github.io/_posts/2017-12-25-Powershell-Azure-Functions-The-Missing-Manual.md

 This article is targeted towards people who have Powershell experience, and need to know how the behavior is different from a normal Powershell 5.1 environment.

-## Why Azure Functions over Azure Automation (or a Windows Server for that matter)?
+## Why Azure Functions over Azure Automation

 Azure Automation is a much more mature Powershell environment in Azure.
 Azure Functions is still considered experimental.
 So why would you want to use it?